yanahini/cypress-small-test/README.md

 # cypress-small-test

 ## Goal
-This is a project to learn cypress.
+This is a project to use cypress.

 The file *amazon_test.spec.js* has been added in *cypress/integration/examples*